ontio/Anniversary/README.md

 [^]  matches any one character not listed between the brackets ?    matches any character one time if it exists
 *    matches zero or more occurrences of the previous character
-+    matches declared element one or more times
-^    matches the beginning of the input string
++    matches one or more occurrences of the previous character ^    matches the beginning of the input string
 $    matches the end of the input string
 ```